- Posted by Lauren Grattan

 We can do better.
 Mission Driven Finance has an ingrained learning mindset which translates well to a training environment.
 [See the Storytelling for Change exercise we did as a team, for example] Furthermore, we deeply believe that we’re stronger together.
 Not just as a means to get other folks to buy into our vision, but as a way to co-create a new and better vision than we could imagine alone.
 This is one of the missing ingredients in creating welcoming workplaces for folks from all walks of life.
 We believe it gives us an edge to run an awesome fellowship program.

 What will a fellowship accomplish?

 Over the course of a year with us, Community Finance Fellows will be primed for competitive career trajectories in finance.
 Through dedicated workshops and learning by doing, they will build skills in how to assess, assist, and approve investments; monitor financial and impact metrics; and hone analysis and presentation skills for both community partners and investment committees.

 The incredible team at Harder+Company is helping to thoughtfully design the fellowship experience.
 They’re providing expertise to build from curriculum to job shadowing to reflections in a community of practice.
 Through this partnership, we aim to:

 - Build a diverse talent pipeline for the finance sector.

 - Increase deal flow in communities historically lacking access to the financial system.

 - Establish a model that can be shared and scaled across the field.

-If you or your organization likewise want to mobilize capital to a specific overlooked-underestimated community, consider supporting a Fellow.
+If you or your organization likewise want to mobilize capital to a specific overlooked and underestimated community, consider supporting a fellow.
 Dedicated to sourcing and supporting relevant deal flow, they can generate near-term opportunities and continue to do so throughout their future finance careers.
 Reach out to learn more.